 We could have stayed around our cottage for hours, but we had a dinner reservation at Ursa Minor.
 Everything about Ursa Minor was thoughtful.
 The moment you walk in you feel welcomed.
 I adored the big windows overlooking the water as well as those incredible beams overhead.
 Chef Nick Coffey’s menu was imaginative and took care to source as locally as possible.
 We fell in love — the beautiful decor, the imaginative menu and locally (even micro locally) sourced ingredients.
 It doesn’t get much better.
 I mean, do you see that photo?
 Just gorgeous.

 We ordered a variety of dishes.
-Two favorites were the island green salad with goat feta, grapes and olives.
-It was so good, I wish I had it everyday.
+Two favorites were the island green salad with goat feta, grapes, and olives.
+It was so good, I wish I had it every day.
 We also ordered the salmon with cultured cream, beets and green strawberries.
 We loved it.
 Dessert made us happy, too.
-Hay ice cream was involved and it was awesome.
+Their hay ice cream was involved and it was awesome.

 After such an incredible dinner, we went back to our cottage.
 The next morning, after a coffee from Isabel’s, we slowly meandered to the ferry terminal to go home.

 Disclosure: Both hotels, Seastar Lofts and Lopez Farm Cottages hosted our lodging during our trip.
 Rosarios was very kind and hosted our dinner.
 Ursa Minor also kindly hosted us for dinner.
 We would like to thank Visit San Juan Islands (especially Barbara) who helped put our trip together and introduced us to the San Juans.
-We have not been compensated to write this post.
+We only work with businesses that we love and only share suggestions that we would encourage friends and family to enjoy.
 All opinions are our own.